National and State Resources

-AIDD is a federal agency that funds a network of Developmental Disabilities Councils, University Centers for Excellence in Developmental Disabilities, and Protection & Advocacy Systems in each state and territory.
-AIDD also supports the President’s Committee for People with Intellectual Disabilities.
+AoD is a federal agency that oversees the Developmental Disabilities Councils, University Centers for Excellence in Developmental Disabilities, and Protection & Advocacy Systems in each state and territory.
+The University Center in Maryland is Maryland Center for Developmental Disabilities (MCCD).
+The Protection & Advocacy System in Maryland is Disability Rights Maryland (DRM).
+AoD also supports the President’s Committee for People with Intellectual Disabilities.

 National Council on Disability (NCD)

-NCD is an independent federal agency charged with advising the President, Congress, and other federal agencies regarding policies, programs, and procedures that affect people with disabilities.
+NCD is an independent federal agency.
+It advises the President, Congress, and other federal agencies about policies, programs, and procedures that affect people with disabilities.

 National Organization on Disability (NOD)